 Calorie Calculator?
 Isn’t that just a regular calculator?
 Yes, and no. I am sure you have poured over your P90X, Insanity, or Body Beast guidebooks and have come to some equations for calculating your caloric needs for the program.
 They are all a little different, but they can all be a little confusing at times.
 Wouldn’t it just be easier to plug in my weight and the deficit I want to run into a form and then click a button…

 Have I got the answer for you!
 This is our very own Calorie Calculator!
+I wanted to re-run this post as it’s a tool a lot of people have missed and really helps when trying to find a starting point.

 I have wanted to do this for a while, but it has been a little tricky to get this all to work.
 The teamRIPPED Calorie Calculator uses the P90X formula for caloric need.
 I have found that to be a very good and accurate starting point for most people.
 I believe that the Insanity guide over estimates need.